Country profile Ghana

 The investment climate in Ghana is welcoming to foreign investors.
 There is no discrimination against foreign-owned businesses.
 Investment laws protect investors against expropriation and nationalisation and guarantee that investors can transfer profits out of the country.
 Corruption is also low, especially compared to West African counterparts.

 Among the most promising sectors are agribusiness; food processing; textiles and apparel; downstream oil, gas and minerals processing; and mining-related services subsectors.
-The Dutch government encourages.
+The Dutch government encourages Dutch companies to engage in agribusiness, food processing, waste management and circular economy sectors.
 For more information on these sectors please refer to the reports at the bottom of the page.

 The government has acknowledged the need to foster an enabling environment to attract FDI and is taking steps to overhaul the regulatory system and improve the ease of doing business, maintain fiscal discipline, combat corruption and promote better transparency and accountability.

 Efforts to boost FDI are coordinated by the Ghana Investment Promotion Centre, a state agency mandated with creating an attractive incentive framework and establishing a ‘transparent, predictable and facilitating environment’ for investors.
-The centre registered 168 projects in 2018, with a total value of $3.54bn and an FDI component of $3.32bn.
+The centre registered 122 projects in 2023, with an FDI component of $649.58M.
 The services sector was the largest earner of foreign capital, followed by general trade and manufacturing.

 Investment Climate Key Indicators & Metrics: